MetaMask/metamask-desktop/app/scripts/desktop/README.md

 - Install dependencies: `yarn setup` (not the usual install command)
 - Copy the `.metamaskrc.dist` file to `.metamaskrc`
-    - Set `DESKTOP_MV3=true` to run the Desktop App with MV3 support.
+    - `ENABLE_MV3=true` is automatically set at build step.
-- Build the extension using MV3 to the `./dist/` folder with `yarn build:desktop:extension:mv3`.
+- Build the extension with desktop support using `yarn build:desktop:extension:mv3`.
-- Build the desktop using MV3 to the `./dist_desktop/` folder with `yarn build:desktop:mv3`.
+- Build the desktop app using `yarn build:desktop:mv3`.
-    - Run `yarn start:desktop:mv3` to run the desktop app.
+    - Run `yarn start:desktop` to run the desktop app.

 ### Running Unit Tests and Linting